-The Gender and Sexuality community, housed in Meyran Hall, is returning for its fourth year in 2013-2014.
+The Gender and Sexuality community, housed in Meyran Hall, is returning for its fifth year in 2014-2015.
 This community brings together students who are interested in issues such as gender quality, feminism and other social-political gender and sexuality issues.
-A staff member advises the community, which holds regular discussions on member-determined topics in which connections amongst the topic and diverse academic areas (such as psychology, sociology, biology and women's studies) are explored.
+A faculty member advises the community, which holds regular discussions on member-determined topics in which connections amongst the topic and diverse academic areas (such as psychology, sociology, biology and women's studies) are explored.
 Often meetings of this community are opened to non-LLC students who may have an interest in the topic, and once a semester the community hosts a larger program that is open to the campus.

-The Honors House and Language Houses provide additional options for upperclass students who wish to enrich their living experience.
+The Honors House and Language Houses provide additional options for students who wish to enrich their living experience.
 Each house is advised by faculty, who assist students in working cooperatively to achieve shared educational goals (related to the house's specific purpose).
 Additionally, each house plans a large program each semester that exposes the larger campus community to the activities of the house and provides opportunities to learn about special topics related to the house's goals.

 Forming a new LLC